AishMahadeo/Browser-Automation-Whatsapp-using-Python/README.md

 *********************************************
-* BROWSER WHATSAPP AUTOIMATION USING PYTHON.*
+* BROWSER WHATSAPP AUTOIMATION USING PYTHON.
 *********************************************

--->>SOFTWARE USED
+## SOFTWARE USED 👇
 Python(3.9) Idle/ Jupyter Notebook

--->> PRE-REQUISITE
+## PRE-REQUISITE 👇
-INSTALL SELENIUM LIBRARY
+* INSTALL SELENIUM LIBRARY
 command-- pip install selenium

 INSTALL CHROME WEBDRIVER(you can install webdriver according to your browser ) link to install(insatll webdriver with your suitable version of chrome) https://chromedriver.chromium.org/downloads

--->>STEPS TO RUN CODE
+## STEPS TO RUN CODE
-##Do little bit changes in the code before running it on your system.
+* Do little bit changes in the code before running it on your system.
 >>browser = webdriver.Chrome("C:/Users/Hrutik/Documents/PYTHON/chromedriver")
 here change the path for webdriver.chrome, give path where you have installed the webdriver.